irdest/irdest/docs/contributors/src/technical/rpc-layer/index.md

 # qaul rpc-layer

-qaul.net (the application) is a set of services, that all communicate with a shared backend.
-This creates an extensible architecture

-qaul.net (the application) is a set of services, all communicating with a shared backend.
-In the case of qaul-hubd, or the android app for example, this is all done in the same binary.
+qaul (the application) is a set of services, that all communicate with a shared backend.
+This creates an extensible architecture.
+On Linux, for example, this is done by `qaul-hubd`, a simple server daemon which runs the routing code and lets external applications connect to it.

-However because qaul.net is an extensible architecture, it needs to be possible for third-party developers to attach their services to an already running system.
-After all, there's littel use in creating abstraction, if each third-party developer needs to host their own router and database backend.
+However because qaul is an extensible architecture, it needs to be possible for third-party developers to attach their services to an already running system.

-To accomplish this, the qaul.net rpc-layer contains several crates to help out with this challenge.
+To accomplish this, the qaul rpc system contains several crates to help out with this challenge.

 ## Overview